electro-logic/CameraVision2/README.md

       - Termination: Apply SERIES 50 OHM WITHOUT CALIBRATION to the FT232H data bus and high-speed outputs to eliminate board-level reflections
       - mipi_bridge_config.c (TC358748XBG): Update initialization registers to Rev 1.2 specifications (Dynamic CSI-2 PHY Timings, Continuous Clock Mode Support, Staged Reset Sequence)
       - mipi_camera_config.c (OV8865): Disable MIPI PHY power-down during blanking intervals to prevent the Toshiba bridge from losing link state
+      - The Terasic D8M-GPIO uses 33-ohm resistor networks (RN1-RN3) for source termination on all parallel data and sync lines.
+Consequently, the FPGA host must be configured with standard high-impedance inputs to maintain signal levels and avoid double-termination.
+Keep the 12mA or 16mA drive strength and SERIES 50 OHM termination on MIPI_REFCLK.
+This ensures the clock arrives at the D8M with enough energy to be clearly read by the bridge.